 The following are not routinely provided in a public Gastroenterology service.

 NB: If a patient who has been fully investigated 2 years prior to referral.
-Then the referrer and the receiving clinician will need to exercise clinical decision making in triaging and or value in repeat endoscopy / colonoscopy procedures
+The referrer and the receiving clinician will need to exercise clinical decision making in triaging and or value in repeat endoscopy / colonoscopy procedures